 “Maybe she just needs someone to share things with?”
 I remembered saying as I tapped the icon that allowed me to answer her questions.
 I did so as openly and honestly as I could.

 As I mentioned before, that was six months ago.
 Since that initial contact, our relationship has continued as a purely digital existence.

 We swap morning and bedtime texts and several more throughout the day.
 We exchange emails daily.
 My personal favorite way to share daily events and stories of the past.
 She is a journalist, and I, a writer want to be.
 Her writing is fantastic.
 Full of color and carefully described detail.
-I swear she can spit out three pages of text in a half an hour.
+I swear she can spit out three pages of text in half an hour.

 “I love that woman’s brain!”

 Once a week is date night…if life doesn’t get in the way.
-We make ourselves dinner, setup the cameras, and have a device free face to face.
+We make ourselves dinner, set up the cameras, and have a device free face to face.
 We talk about a movie to watch, or something the two cities might have in common, and agree to watch or do them the next day.
 We then share our experience via instant messaging.

 Not once has the subject of getting together been broached.
 My hope is it doesn’t happen.
 This is where I want to be at this point in life.
 I love that woman.
-I love he mind.
+I love her mind.
 I love her words.
 For me, that’s enough.

 “Maybe I’ve outgrown the physical aspect,” I mumble to myself.